This article is dedicated primarily to HIPAA-compliant mobile app development but may be of interest to any healthcare provider or software developer.

 How to hire HIPAA-compliant software development consultants?

 You can look for specialists on job sites and freelancer platforms, such as Upwork, or contact agencies specializing in information security, including HIPAA compliance – software development advice should fall within the scope.
-Alternatively, when communicating with a potential outsourcing partner, you can ask whether they have knowledgeable software engineers on board.

 Where are HIPAA-compliant software developers located?

 Naturally, it will be the fastest and easiest to find them in the U.S. However, given the scale of IT outsourcing nowadays, it’s possible to build HIPAA-compliant apps virtually in all corners of the world.
-Your chances of hiring such experts are likely the highest in major outsourcing destinations, such as India, Malaysia, Singapore, the Philippines, Mexico, Brazil, Argentina, Romania, or Ukraine.

 Can you set up a dedicated team for developing a HIPAA-compliant app?